Acellera/htmd/doc/source/tutorials/simulation/02-membrane-cellular-restraints.md

 When the command exits, `./equil/` contains:

-- `output.coor` - the final equilibrated coordinates.
+- `output.coor`: the final equilibrated coordinates.
-- `output.xsc` - the final equilibrated box.
+- `output.xsc`: the final equilibrated box.
-- `output.vel` - the final velocities (production regenerates its own at the requested temperature, so this isn't strictly needed downstream).
+- `output.vel`: the final velocities (production regenerates its own at the requested temperature, so this isn't strictly needed downstream).
-- `output.xtc` + `restart.chk` - the trajectory and resume checkpoint.
+- `output.xtc` + `restart.chk`: the trajectory and resume checkpoint.
 The bundled `./equil/run.sh` wrapper redirects ACEMD's stdout/stderr into `log.txt`; calling `acemd --input ./equil` directly sends it to the terminal.

 `setup_production` reads `output.coor` (starting coordinates) and `output.xsc` (the production box) from this directory, so you must run equilibration *before* setting up production.
 The topology (`structure.prmtop`) and force-field parameter files are reused from the equilibration directory as-is.

-## Step 5 - Production setup (NVT) with cellular restraints
+## Step 5: Production setup (NVT) with cellular restraints

 Once equilibration has fixed the box dimensions, switch to NVT for production and replace the positional restraints with the cellular ones from step 2.